ast-grep/ast-grep-vscode/README.md

-# ast-grep-vscode
+# ast-grep VSCode

 ast-grep VSCode, a structural search and replace extension.

 It uses ASTs to find and modify code patterns.
 No more tedious and error-prone text manipulation.

+## Introduction

+Have you ever spent hours trying to find and replace a code pattern in your project using plain text or regular expressions?
+If so, you know how tedious and error-prone this process can be.
+However, there is a better way to search and replace code patterns: structural search and replace.

+Structural search and replace is a technique that allows you to find and modify code patterns based on their syntax and semantics, not just their text.

+ast-grep is a structural search/replace tool that uses abstract syntax trees (ASTs) to represent the syntax and structure of your code, and lets you write patterns as if you are writing ordinary code.

+It can help you search and replace code elements more precisely and efficiently than using regular expressions or plain text.

+You can also use ast-grep to perform linting and rewriting tasks, and write your own rules using YAML configuration.

 ## Features

-ast-grep is a tool that allows you to search and replace code patterns based on their structure, not just their text.
-It uses abstract syntax trees (ASTs) to represent the syntax and structure of your code, and lets you write patterns as if you are writing ordinary code.
-You can also use ast-grep to perform linting and rewriting tasks, and write your own rules using YAML configuration.
+The ast-grep VSCode is an extension to bridge the power of ast-grep CLI/LSP to the beloved editor VSCode.

-The VSCode extension includes two parts: a UI for ast-grep CLI and a client for ast-grep LSP.
+It includes two parts: a UI for ast-grep CLI and a client for ast-grep LSP.

 ### Code search

+Use [pattern](https://ast-grep.github.io/guide/pattern-syntax.html) to structural search your codebase.

 |Search Pattern|Search In Folder|
 |--|--|
 |<img src="https://github.com/ast-grep/ast-grep-vscode/blob/master/readme/search-pattern.png?raw=true">|<img src="https://github.com/ast-grep/ast-grep-vscode/blob/master/readme/search-in-folder.png?raw=true">|

 ### Code Replace

+Use [pattern](https://ast-grep.github.io/guide/rewrite-code.html) to replace matching code.

 |Replace Preview|Commit Replace|
 |--|--|
 |<img src="https://github.com/ast-grep/ast-grep-vscode/blob/master/readme/replace.png?raw=true">|<img src="https://github.com/ast-grep/ast-grep-vscode/blob/master/readme/commit-replace.png?raw=true">|